 What to use to clean or dust plaster and plaster botanical art:

 Use a soft-bristled artist brush to clean or dust plaster art or botanical art.
+There it is.
 An artist's small-headed brush with long bristles allows for a more open movement that will not push off the delicate tips of plant pistils or seed heads.
-This type of brush is typically one made for watercolour painting.
-An artist's small-headed fan brush will also work.
+This type of brush is typically made for watercolour painting; an artist's small-headed fan brush will also work.

 Â